bartswierz/game-website/README.md

 ## Features
 Feature  | Description
 ------------- | -------------
-View Genres | ___
+View Genres | **19** available game genres to browse through.
-View Platforms | ___
+View Platforms | **51** available platforms to browse through.
 View Stores | The stores page features links directly to available company sites such as Steam, Playstation, Xbox, Epic Games, etc.
 View Developers | Access to over 420,000+ developers.
 Navigate to the developer page using the sidebar.
-Game Page | The game page features a large amount of information for users such as: about description, game screenshots, available platforms, metascore, genre, release date, developers, publishers, Tags, publisher website, reddit game posts, available stores to purchase the game(links are directly to company sites such as Xbox, Steam, etc.)
+Game Page | The individual game page features valuable game information for users such as the following: About Description, Game Screenshots, Available Platforms, Metascore, Genre, Release Date, Developer(s), Publisher(s), Tags, Publisher Website, Reddit Game Posts, Available Stores for Game Purchase(i.e. Xbox, Steam, etc.)
 Game Searchbar | Access to over 850,000+ games!
-Once the user inputs a game name into the field, games with similar names will be displayed with an infinite scroll
+Once the user inputs a game name into the field, games with similar names will be displayed with an infinite scroll.
 Infinite Scroll | As the user reaches the bottom of the page, another 6-20 results(# varies depending on page) will be rendered.
-This was implemented for an improved User Experience instead of navigation buttons.
+This was implemented for an improved user experience(UX) over navigation buttons.
 Sidebar | A responsive sidebar containing an organized collection of available pages for users to choose from.
 The sidebar also features dropdown menus for various platforms organized by the parent company.

 ## Technologies Used